GlebGoodkovsky/Rapid-Input-Injector/README.md

 ---

-A lightweight, terminal-based automation tool designed for rapid text injection.
+A lightweight, terminal-based automation tool designed for rapid text injection, load testing, and input fuzzing.
 Built with Python and `pyautogui`, it features a custom TUI (Text User Interface) with gradient aesthetics and zero restriction logic.

 ---

 ## Features
-- **High Performance:** No hard-coded limits on speed or message count.
+- **Multi-Mode Injection:** Support for Static payloads, Dictionary cycling, and Random Fuzzing.
+- **Human Jitter:** Randomized delay intervals to simulate human input speeds and bypass anti-bot detection.
 - **Visual Interface:** Custom ASCII banner with RGB gradient rendering.
-- **Configurable Logic:** Precise control over start delay and interval delay.
 - **Safety Failsafe:** Integrated "Panic Switch" to abort execution instantly.
+- **High Performance:** No hard-coded limits on speed or iteration count.

 ---